A Copywriter Vs Content Writer: How To Know Which One To Hire?

 What is a copywriter?

-While the term copywriter is still used to describe most of the writing positions, it’s a bit different from content writing.
+While the term copywriter is still used to describe most commercial writers, it’s a bit different from content writing.
 Yes, copywriters also write, but as the title suggests, their goal is to attract sales directly and get an immediate response from a customer.
 So, it’s better to refer to this type of writer as direct response copywriters.

 They write short and sales-oriented texts such as slogans, ads, promotions, sales letters.
 They seek fast results and sales, while content writers focus more on a long-term strategy and information.